Projective Integration Methods in the Runge-Kutta Framework and the Extension to Adaptivity in Time

 Projective Integration (PI) is an explicit numerical method for the time integration of stiff ODEs that include a scale separation \cite{Gear2003,Lafitte2010,Melis2017}.
 Its main idea is to first damp the fast modes using a few small time steps of an inner integrator and then extrapolate using a large time step for the long time behavior.
 For stability, the small (inner) time step size $\delta t$ is of the order of the stiffness parameter $\epsilon \ll 1$ and the large (outer) time step size $\Delta t$ is typically chosen according to a standard CFL condition that corresponds to an underlying limiting equation for $\epsilon \rightarrow 0$, which might not be explicitly given.

-PI schemes have been used successfully for many applications, including multiscale ODEs \cite{Maclean2015}, power systems \cite{Wang2018}, stochastic DNA models \cite{Fahrenkopf2013}, and kinetic equations \cite{Lafitte2010,Melis2017,Koellermeier2021}.
+PI schemes have been used successfully for many applications, including multiscale ODEs \cite{Maclean2015}, power systems \cite{Wang2018}, stochastic DNA models \cite{Fahrenkopf2013}, shallow water flows \cite{Amrita2022}, and kinetic equations \cite{Lafitte2010,Melis2017,Koellermeier2021}.
 The method has been extended to higher-order using RK methods for the outer integrator \cite{Lee2007a,Lafitte2017}, which resulted in Projective Runge-Kutta (PRK) methods.
 Using more projective levels results in the Telescopic Projective Integration (TPI) method for multiple eigenvalue clusters \cite{Melis2016,Melis2019}.
 A spatially adaptive version was first derived in \cite{KoellermeierAPI}.